GhostlyTrincket/TCC-DS-2023/README.md

 The objective is to create a sensor that can read the moisture from the ground and send it to a dashboard on a website.

 We are being oriented by our teacher and coordinator [@Alessandro Silva Rodrigues.](https://github.com/Alesr50)

 ## <a id="members">Group Members.</a>

 - Estevan Merli Antonio [@Estevan155](https://github.com/Estevan155).
-- José Nivaldo Moraes Vicent).
+- José Nivaldo Moraes Vicente.
-- Adalberto Monteiro de Oliveira Junio).
+- Adalberto Monteiro de Oliveira Junior.
 - João Paulo Ferrari Sant'Ana [(Me!)](https://github.com/GhostlyTrincket/).

 ## <a id="tools">Tools and Languages used in this project.</a>